 If you are a southern and reading this, do not be offended.
 The following were my observations as a white child new to Georgia from a young age.
 I do remember moving in 1959, mainly because my Mom was very unhappy about the whole situation.
 I am sure I was influenced by her feelings.

 On our way south, as we reached Appalachia, I actually saw extreme poverty for the first time.
-Homes were made of slats of wood with front porches that looked crooked to me.
+Homes were made of slats of wood with uneven front porches.
 The roofs looked like Mom's crinkled aluminum foil.
 White children were running around in dirt yards with dogs whose ribs were visible through thin skin.
 There were rusty washing machines and crippled chairs on porches.
 The children were dressed in clothes that looked dirty.
-They played happily around broken down trucks and tire rope swings.
+In spite of their poverty, they played happily around broken down trucks and tire rope swings.

 I remember Mom saying, “Carl, what were you thinking when you agreed to this job?”